specguru/specguru.github.io/README.md

 ### Problems and Goals

-Despite their proven benefits, useful, comprehen- sible, and efficiently checkable specifications are not widely available.
+Despite their proven benefits, useful, comprehensible, and efficiently checkable specifications are not widely available.
 This is primarily because writing useful, non-trivial specifications from scratch is too hard, time consuming, and requires expertise that is not broadly available.
 Furthermore, the lack of specifications